safarzadeh-reza/ENGO645-Assignments/source/tutorials/L2/libraries.rst

     `Conda channels <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html>`__ are remote locations where packages are stored.
     During this course (and in general when installing packages for scientific computing and GIS analysis) we download most packages from the `conda-forge <https://conda-forge.org/#about>`__ channel.

-.. admonition:: Conflicting packages

-    A good rule of thumb is to **always install packages from the same channel** (for this course, we prefer the `conda-forge` channel).
-    In case you encounter an error message when installing new packages, you might want to first check the versions and channels of existing packages using the `conda list` command before trying again.

 Some of the useful packages for this course